Jherrera1234/Music-Search/README.md

 #### MVP
 -Ceate a search button and make it interactable
 - Create a title for the webpage
-- Have the artist pop up with a picture, their top 5 albums and songs with pictures along side them
+- Have the artist pop up with a picture, their top 5 albums and songs
 - center it all and make it look neat
 - put numbers to the albums and tracks according to their ranks
 - add some photos for the background of the website